-- 1. All applicable project mitigation measures, APMs, conditions of the Biological Opinion, compliance plans, permit conditions and NTP conditions shall be implemented.
+- All applicable project mitigation measures, APMs, conditions of the Biological Opinion, compliance plans, permit conditions and NTP conditions shall be implemented.
 Some measures have ongoing/time-sensitive requirements and shall be implemented prior to and during construction where applicable. - 2.
 Copies of all relevant permits, compliance plans, and this Variance approval shall be available on site for the duration of construction activities. - 3.
-Pre-construction desert tortoise clearance surveys shall be conducted by an Authorized Biologist immediately prior to construction activities within a 100 percent coverage area of all desert tortoise habitat (modeled, critical, and/or occupied) that will be subject to temporary and permanent disturbance.
+Prior to use, SCE shall stake the limits of the approved access roads for helicopter picking to prevent off-road impacts, and vehicles and equipment must stay within the existing road width. - 4.
+SCE shall provide updated maps showing the existing roads for helicopter picking to the CPUC EMs and all monitors in the field prior to use.

-- 4. Prior to use, SCE shall stake the limits of the approved access road for helicopter picking to prevent off-road impacts, and vehicles and equipment must stay within the existing road width. - 5.
-SCE shall provide updated maps showing the existing road for helicopter picking to the CPUC EMs and all monitors in the field prior to use. - 6.
+- 5. SCE shall post "No Grading" signs along the segment of the access road that intersects with the two cultural resources sites within the existing road proposed for Tower 1112. - 6.
 The CPUC EM shall be notified immediately of any unanticipated cultural, paleontological, or biological resource discoveries. - 7.
 All crew members shall be Safe Worker and Environmental Awareness Program (SWEAP) trained prior to working on the project.
 A log shall be maintained on-site with the names of all crew personnel trained.
 For any crew members with limited English, a translator shall be on-site to ensure understanding of the training program.
 In place of a translator, the SWEAP training brochure can be provided in Spanish or other languages as appropriate.
 All participants will receive a hard-hat sticker for ease of compliance verification.